Connect with others who understand.

 Illness and Medications

-It is thought that in 10 percent to 15 percent of people with depression, depressive symptoms are caused by an illness or medication.
-Some medical conditions are known to be direct causes of depression.
-Thyroid imbalances can trigger manic or depressive behaviors, depending on whether thyroid hormone levels are too high or too low.
-Additionally, many chronic conditions such as lupus, Parkinson’s, HIV, and multiple sclerosis have been associated with mood disorders.
+Additionally, many chronic conditions such as lupus, Parkinson’s, human immunodeficiency virus (HIV), and multiple sclerosis have been associated with mood disorders.
 Severe head injury can also cause changes in the brain that trigger depression, emotional problems, and mood swings.

 Certain medications, such as blood pressure medications and steroids, can set off depressive episodes.
 Not everyone taking these drugs will experience depression, but if you are taking a medication that has a negative impact on your mood, tell your doctor as soon as possible.
 They can determine whether the dosage or medication needs to change, or if two medications are causing a negative interaction.